aaronhumerickhouse/farm_compare/Selenium Execution Strategy.md

 ##Conclusion
-Unfortunately, I wasn't able to compare Sauce Labs and BrowserStack side by side.
-Jenkins test execution is faster than Selenium Grid 2 however the entire suite performance depends on how many tests are executed compared to any setup.
-Jenkins can be more difficult to maintain than Selenium Grid 2.
+When it comes to running tests on local infrastructure, they are fast.
+A distributed build test execution is faster than Selenium Grid 2 however the entire suite performance depends on how many tests are executed compared to any setup due to necessary overhead (copying framework to the slaves in our case).
+A distributed build can be more difficult to maintain than Selenium Grid 2.
 Selenium Grid 2 will maintain it's performance standard because there is no overhead required to run a test.
-Jenkins would be a good option if a Jenkins instance was already set up or if you aren't afraid of maintenance.
-Jenkins is very customizable, it has almost any plugin you could ever need.
+A distributed build would be a good option if one was already set up or if you aren't afraid of maintenance.

 The benefit of a SaaS service is simple.
-Servers do not have to be maintained in order to execute tests; it's very simple to use hundreds of different configurations.
-The detriment is that testing requires a lot more time, which has to be paid for.
+Servers do not have to be maintained in order to execute tests; it's very easy to use hundreds of different configurations.
+Unfortunately, I wasn't able to compare Sauce Labs and BrowserStack side by side.
+The detriment is that testing requires a lot more time which has to be paid for, whether it be monetary, slow throughput, or a bigger disruption in the development cycle.

 The decision between using a SaaS service for running Selenium tests in parallel and creating your own server farm really depends on the organization.
 If throughput is your first priority, then Jenkins or Selenium Grid 2 are a great options, but if adding more infrastructure is a nightmare, it's a lot easier to hand off to BrowserStack or Sauce Labs.

 To see the results, logs, and source code, view it on [Git Hub](http://github.com/aaronhumerickhouse/farm_compare)